-The Planning Board may grant a special permit for a multi-dwelling project based on a determination that the proposed development will be consistent with the development as approved by the Town Meeting, consistent with the requirements set forth in Section 5.6.5 and consistent with the general purposes of the Residence EA District, subject to the following standards:
+F. Planning Board approval.
+The Planning Board may grant a special permit for a multidwelling project based on a determination that the proposed development will be consistent with the development as approved by the Town Meeting, consistent with the requirements set forth in Subsection E and consistent with the general purposes of the Residence EA District, subject to the following standards:

-- a) The special permit shall incorporate by reference the Preliminary Development Plan presented to the Town Meeting.
-The Planning Board may, in its discretion, permit deviations from the Preliminary Development Plan presented to the Town Meeting, provided, however, that the Board shall not permit any increase in the dwelling unit density, nor shall it permit an increase greater than 10% in the total floor area.
-The Planning Board shall not authorize any non-residential use other than shown in the Preliminary Development Plan presented to the Town Meeting. - b) The Planning Board may require dwelling unit density to be less than that shown on the Preliminary Development Plan presented to the Town Meeting, if the Board determines that proper land use planning so requires, but in such event, the Board shall file with its decision the basis for its determination, including, among other factors, soil conditions, drainage, traffic or other neighborhood conditions brought to the Board's attention, and the provisions of the usable open space. - c) The Planning Board may permit the construction and use of facilities such as a community center or recreation center for the use of the elderly residents and their guests if the Board determines that the inclusion of such facilities would be appropriate to the site and to the project as designed. - d) In granting a special permit, the Planning Board shall impose as a condition thereof that the installation of services and construction of interior drives within the development shall comply with the requirements of the rules and regulations of the Sherborn Planning Board adopted pursuant to Chapter 40A and may impose such additional conditions and safeguards as public safety, welfare and convenience may require. - e) The Planning Board, upon application by the developer and after hearing, may amend a special permit previously granted, but only in accordance with the standards hereinbefore set out. - f) Subsequent to a special permit granted by the Planning Board under the provisions of this section, minor revisions may be made from time to time in accordance with applicable laws, by-laws and regulations, but the development under such special permit shall otherwise be in accordance with the submission accompanying the developer's application for a special permit, except as modified by the decision of the Planning Board of any such revision.
-If the Board determines such revisions not to be minor it shall order a public hearing. - g) The Planning Board may impose such conditions on the permit which limit or otherwise vary the allow ability of uses listed in Section 3.2 for Residence EA Districts where in its judgment such uses would be inappropriate in a multi-dwelling project context.
+- (1) The special permit shall incorporate by reference the preliminary development plan presented to the Town Meeting.
+The Planning Board may, in its discretion, permit deviations from the preliminary development plan presented to the Town Meeting; provided, however, that the Board shall not permit any increase in the dwelling unit density, nor shall it permit an increase greater than 10% in the total floor area.
+The Planning Board shall not authorize any nonresidential use other than shown in the preliminary development plan presented to the Town Meeting. - (2) The Planning Board may require dwelling-unit density to be less than that shown on the preliminary development plan presented to the Town Meeting, if the Board determines that proper land use planning so requires, but in such event, the Board shall file with its decision the basis for its determination, including, among other factors, soil conditions, drainage, traffic or other neighborhood conditions brought to the Board's attention, and the provisions of the usable open space. - (3) The Planning Board may permit the construction and use of facilities such as a community center or recreation center for the use of the elderly residents and their guests if the Board determines that the inclusion of such facilities would be appropriate to the site and to the project as designed.

+- (4) In granting a special permit, the Planning Board shall impose as a condition thereof that the installation of services and construction of interior drives within the development shall comply with the requirements of the rules and regulations of the Sherborn Planning Board adopted pursuant to Chapter 40A and may impose such additional conditions and safeguards as public safety, welfare and convenience may require. - (5) The Planning Board, upon application by the developer and after hearing, may amend a special permit previously granted, but only in accordance with the standards hereinbefore set out. - (6) Subsequent to a special permit granted by the Planning Board under the provisions of this section, minor revisions may be made from time to time in accordance with applicable laws, bylaws and regulations, but the development under such special permit shall otherwise be in accordance with the submission accompanying the developer's application for a special permit, except as modified by the decision of the Planning Board of any such revision.
+If the Board determines such revisions not to be minor it shall order a public hearing. - (7) The Planning Board may impose such conditions on the permit which limit or otherwise vary the allowability of uses listed in § 240-3.2 for Residence EA Districts where in its judgment such uses would be inappropriate in a multidwelling project context.